 When you access cPanel through the Client Area your credentials are automatically passed into cPanel for you.
 Though, it is important to note that they are not the same credentials.
 Instead, it is your cPanel, FTP, and shell access credentials that are the same.

 Along with username and password, FTP/SFTP consists of server/host name and a port number.
-You can find more information about what FTP is and how to use it here.
+You can find more information about what FTP is and how to use in our Getting Started with FTP guide.

 Changing cPanel/FTP password